Annoying-MSDM5005/Classwork/proj_loc/README.md

 s_{ij} = \cos(r_{i:},r_{j:})
 $$

-Then, we can predict how customers will rating if we open a new restruant at candiate locations.
+Then, we can predict how customers will rating if we open a new restruant at candiate sites.